A working investor's handbook

 What is fundamental analysis?

 Fundamental analysis is the process of evaluating a stock by examining the underlying business — its financial statements, earnings quality, management decisions, and competitive position.
 The goal is to estimate what a company is actually worth (its intrinsic value) and compare that to the current stock price.
-The Field Guide walks through this process step by step, from reading a 10-K to writing a defensible investment thesis.

 How do I analyze a stock for the first time?